arangodb/arangodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 The other supported compound type is the object (or document) type.
 Objects are a composition of zero to many attributes.
 Each attribute is a name/value pair.
 Object attributes can be accessed individually by their names.
+This data type is also known as dictionary, map, associative array and other names.

 Object declarations start with a left curly bracket `{` and end with a right curly bracket `}`.
 An object contains zero to many attribute declarations,